Lucile Hadžihalilović: 1986–1998: Early work

-Hadžihalilović's first short feature after her graduating film was La Bouche de Jean-Pierre (1996).
+Hadzihalilovic's first short feature after her graduating film was La Bouche de Jean-Pierre (1996).
 It is told through the eyes of a young girl, Mimi (Sandra Sammartino), whose mother had attempted suicide.
 Mimi is then relocated to live with her aunt (Denise Aron-Schropfer) and a man named Jean-Pierre (Michel Trillot).
 The film features child abuse, and ends with Mimi taking sleeping pills in an effort to copy her mother.

+In 1998, Hadzihalilovic made Good Boys Use Condoms, one of a series of erotic short films promoting condom use.
+Another in the series, Sodomites, was made by Noé.